The Devil's Wheel

-The Devil's Wheel (Чёртово колесо) is a 1926 Soviet silent crime film directed by Grigori Kozintsev and Leonid Trauberg.
+The Devil's Wheel (Чёртово колесо) is a 1926 Soviet silent crime action film directed by Grigori Kozintsev and Leonid Trauberg.

 Plot

 During a walk in the garden of the People's House, sailor Ivan Shorin meets Valya and, having missed the scheduled time is late for the ship which is departing for a cruise.
 The next morning he has to go to a distant foreign trek and his slight delay has turned into a desertion.
 The young people are sheltered by artists who turn out to be ordinary punks.
 Not wanting to become a thief, Ivan runs away and surrenders himself to the authorities.
 After the trial of his friends and just punishment, he returns to his former life.